Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Abstract

 \section{Abstract}

-Temporal graph learning aims to generate high-quality representations for graph-based tasks along with dynamic information, which has recently drawn increasing attention.
-Unlike the static graph, a temporal graph is usually organized in the form of node interaction sequences over continuous time instead of an adjacency matrix.
-Most temporal graph learning methods model current interactions by combining historical information over time.
-However, such methods merely consider the first-order temporal information while ignoring the important high-order structural information, leading to sub-optimal performance.
-To solve this issue, by extracting both temporal and structural information to learn more informative node representations, we propose a self-supervised method termed S2T for temporal graph learning.
-Note that the first-order temporal information and the high-order structural information are combined in different ways by the initial node representations to calculate two conditional intensities, respectively.
-Then the alignment loss is introduced to optimize the node representations to be more informative by narrowing the gap between the two intensities.
-Concretely, besides modeling temporal information using historical neighbor sequences, we further consider the structural information from both local and global levels.
-At the local level, we generate structural intensity by aggregating features from the high-order neighbor sequences.
+Temporal graph learning aims to generate high-quality representations for graph-based tasks with dynamic information, which has recently garnered increasing attention.
+In contrast to static graphs, temporal graph are typically organized as node interaction sequences over continuous time rather than an adjacency matrix.
+Most temporal graph learning methods model current interactions by incorporating historical neighborhood.
+However, such methods only consider first-order temporal information while disregarding crucial high-order structural information, resulting in sub-optimal performance.
+To address this issue, we propose a self-supervised method called S2T for temporal graph learning, which extracts both temporal and structural information to learn more informative node representations.
+Notably, the initial node representations combine first-order temporal and high-order structural information differently to calculate two conditional intensities.
+An alignment loss is then introduced to optimize the node representations, narrowing the gap between the two intensities and making them more informative.
+Concretely, in addition to modeling temporal information using historical neighbor sequences, we further consider structural knowledge at both local and global levels.
+At the local level, we generate structural intensity by aggregating features from high-order neighbor sequences.
 At the global level, a global representation is generated based on all nodes to adjust the structural intensity according to the active statuses on different nodes.
-Extensive experiments demonstrate that the proposed method S2T achieves at most 10.13\% performance improvement compared with the state-of-the-art competitors on several datasets.
+Extensive experiments demonstrate that the proposed model S2T achieves at most 10.13\% performance improvement compared with the state-of-the-art competitors on several datasets.